rage/java-programming/data/part-1/4-variables.md

 Programming is a problem-solving tool.
 During programming, solutions are created for a given problem, such as automating the control of cars.
 While a problem is being solved, the developer decides on terms used to describe the problem domain.
 The terminology used, such as the chosen variable names, describes the problem for anyone working with it in the future.
 <!-- Kun sanoitat ratkaistavaa ongelmaa, mieti ongelmaan liittyviä käsitteitä ja niitä kuvaavia sanoja.
 Jos et keksi sopivia termejä, pohdi ensin mitkä sanat eivät ainakaan kuvaa ongelmaa.
 Valitse tämän jälkeen jonkinlainen termistö -- voit tyypillisesti onneksi parantaa käyttämääsi termistöä myös jälkikäteen. -->

 As you're wording a problem to be solved, think about concepts related to that problem and words that can be used to describe them.
-If you find it hard to come up with relevant terms, start by thinking of word that don't describe the problem at all.
+If you find it hard to come up with relevant terms, start by thinking of words that don't describe the problem at all.
 After that, pick some terminology that you're going to use -- fortunately, you can usually improve it later.

 </text-box>